APPFL/APPFL/docs/tutorials/examples_globus_compute.rst

         </div>
     </div>

 In this section, we show how to launch a Globus Compute endpoint on ALCF's Polaris supercomputer and use ProxyStore Endpoint to transfer model parameters between the server and clients.

 Prepare the ProxyStore Endpoint
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 One of the most tricky parts of Polaris is that its compute node does not have internet access, with the exception of HTTP, HTTPS, and FTP through a proxy server.
 Therefore, **users have to start their ProxyStore endpoint on a login node** with internet access.
-The started endpoint acts as proxy for data transmission traffic between the compute nodes and the ProxyStore relay server, which listents on ``http://<login_node_id>:<port>``.
+The started endpoint acts as proxy for data transmission traffic between the compute nodes and the ProxyStore relay server, which listens on ``http://<login_node_id>:<port>``.
 When you start the endpoint with the command ``proxystore-endpoint start <endpoint_name>``, the endpoint log at ``~/.local/share/proxystore/<endpoint_name>/log.txt`` should look like something below:

 .. code-block:: bash